smartstore/user-docs/en/user-guide/configuration/setting-up-email-accounts.md

 ## Setting up an Email Account

-> [!INFO]
+{% hint style="info" %}
-> ### Where do I get the neccessary data?
+### Where do I get the neccessary data?
-> The data that must be entered in the fields described below will usually be sent to you when you book a hosting package.
+The data that must be entered in the fields described below will usually be sent to you when you book a hosting package.
 You can also obtain this data by logging into the configuration area of your hosting package on the website of your provider.
 Check the e-mail configuration area.
 If you can't find the information contact your provider.
+{% endhint %}

 |     |     |
 | --- | --- |